strimzi/strimzi-kafka-oauth/README.md

 The token endpoint used by KeycloakRBACAuthorizer has to be the same as the one used for authentication:
 - `strimzi.authorization.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token" - the endpoint used to exchange the access token for a list of grants)
 - `strimzi.authorization.client.id` (e.g.: "kafka" - the client representing a Kafka Broker which has Authorization Services enabled)

+The authorizer will regularly reload the list of grants for active sessions.
+By default it will do this once every minute.
+You can change this period or even turn that off for debugging reasons:
+- `strimzi.authorization.refresh.grants.period.seconds` (e.g.: "120" - the refresh job period in seconds)

+The refresh job works by enumerating the active tokens and requesting the latest grants for each.
+It does that by using a thread pool.
+You can control the size of the thread pool (how much parallelism you want), the default value is 5:
+- `strimzi.authorization.refresh.grants.pool.size` (e.g.: "10" - the maximum of 10 parallel fetches of grants at a time)

+There is a rough correspondence of one fetch per unique access token.
+A single client typically uses the same access token for multiple connections.
+Therefore, the number of fetches per job run roughly corresponds to the number of active Kafka clients.
+That is replicated across all Kafka brokers in the cluster - there is a job running at every Kafka broker.

 You may also want to configure some other things.
 You may want to set a logical cluster name so you can target it with authorization rules:
 - `strimzi.authorization.kafka.cluster.name` (e.g.: "dev-cluster" - a logical name of the cluster which can be targeted with authorization services resource definitions, and permission policies)